bitdotioinc/python-bitdotio/README.md

   or update.

 There may be situations in which a self-managed, unpooled connection is needed.
-For example, if the client needs persist state onto the connection's database session using the `SET` command.
+For example, if the client needs to persist state onto the connection's database session using the `SET` command.
 For such situations, the SDK object provides the `get_connection` method.